pyt3r/docker-images/README.rst

 Docker Images
 ===============

-This repo contains the source code the public docker images that have been published to the following docker hub:
+This repo contains the source code for the docker images that have been published to the following docker hub:

 - https://hub.docker.com/u/pyt3r